charles25565/ads/README.md

 # ads

-Filterlist of domains listed in various "ads.txt" files.
+Filterlist of domains listed in various `ads.txt` files.

 Some are explicitly added and some are explicitly whitelisted.